Why the cloud?

-Cloud computing is a technology model that disrupts how traditional information technology infrastructure and services work.
+Cloud computing is a technology model that disrupts how traditional IT infrastructure and services work.
 It is based on 5 main pillars that unlock the highest potential for its users, in the form of greater efficiency, resilience, agility and scalability.

-- Shared resources: Cloud computing is a set of data centers operated and managed by a third party (i.e., the cloud provider), where it provides a shared pool of IT resources such as networks, servers, storage, services, and applications.
+Cloud computing operates through a set of data centers that are managed by a third party, known as the cloud provider.
+The cloud provider offers a shared pool of IT resources, including networks, servers, storage, services and applications.

-- On-demand scaling: the shared resources are offered and provisioned to the customers based on needs.
-This means cloud users can scale their infrastructure or service capacity rapidly with minimal effort, in accordance with their business or personal needs (e.g., specific peak seasons to accommodate increased demands).
+The shared resources are offered and provisioned to customers based on needs.
+This means cloud users can scale their infrastructure or service capacity rapidly with minimal effort to meet specific peak seasons to accommodate increased demands.
 Unlike traditional IT setups, this will save massive time spent on procuring and configuring additional resources and services.

-- Self-provisioning: cloud is designed to be simple and seamless for its users.
-Users can provide additional resources or services seamlessly without needing to be involved or wait for the cloud provider.
+Cloud is designed to be simple and accessible for its users.
+Users can access additional resources or services seamlessly without needing to wait for the cloud provider.

-- Ubiquity: users can access their resources and services anytime, from anywhere.
-But users will need to configure your cloud to prevent unauthorized access.
+Users can access their resources and services anytime, from anywhere.
+But you will need to configure your cloud to prevent unauthorized access.
 This leads us to a critical aspect of cloud computing—security.

-As more and more organizations move to the cloud, understanding the cyber risk landscape is very crucial to ensure you limit any potential exposure.
-In fact, cybersecurity has become a competitive edge among cloud providers in the market, where they continue to invest in cybersecurity capabilities and solutions on the cloud to increase robustness and resilience.
+As organizations move to the cloud, getting cyber-savvy is crucial to ensure you limit any potential exposure.
+In fact, cybersecurity has become a competitive edge among the leading cloud providers, all of which are making continuous investments in cybersecurity to increase the robustness and resilience of their cloud solutions.

-- Always remember that cybersecurity for the cloud is a “shared responsibility model.”
+- Know what you’re responsible for.
+Cybersecurity for the cloud is a “shared responsibility model.”
 You need to understand which security responsibilities will be delegated to the cloud provider and which will remain with your organization’s users and security team.
-Refer to our illustration at the end of this blog for a quick guide!
+Check out the illustration for a quick guide.

 - Utilize the tools available on the cloud to provide logical isolation among critical resources and services.